-Scholarships are available to highly qualified students participating in Air Force ROTC programs.
-The "in-college" scholarship consists of up to \$15,000 toward tuition, \$510 toward books, and the monthly stipend mentioned above for each scholarship year.
+Scholarships are available to highly qualified students participating in AFROTC.
+The "In-College" Scholarship Program (ICSP) pays up to full tuition and provides \$600 annually for books in addition to providing the monthly stipend as previously mentioned.
 Scholarship consideration is predicated on student ability, performance, and potential.